jpmondet/devnet_training/maths_4_dev_and_networking/transforms.md

 Its inverse being x[nt] = T.SUM(X[jk.OMEGA0].e^(jk.OMEGA0.nT)) for k=0 to N-1

+with the sampling frequency being ws=2PI/T and the signal frequency w0=2PI/T0

+This last transform can be computed by the Fast-Fourier-Transform (FFT)

 ### Aliasing

 Two non-identical signals whose sampled versions are identical are said to be aliases of each other.